-(CNN) -- The trial of Bahraini opposition journalists accused of fabricating news to disrupt peace during the civil unrest in the Gulf state was adjourned Sunday until October.
+(CNN) -- The trial of three Bahraini opposition journalists accused of fabricating news to disrupt peace during the civil unrest in the Gulf state adjourned after a few minutes Wednesday.

-Mansoor al-Jamri, former editor-in-chief of the publication; Walid Nouwaihidh, former managing editor; and Aqeel Mirza, former head of the local news department, are on trial after being forced to quit the publication in April.
+Mansoor al-Jamri, former editor-in-chief of the publication, Walid Nouwaihidh, former managing editor and Aqeel Mirza, the former head of the local news department, are on trial after being forced to quit the publication in April.
 A fourth man, Ali al-Sharifi, is being tried in absentia.

-"Al-Wasat newspaper has been charged with fabricating news knowingly and with the aim of spreading some sort of discord and unrest amongst the population, which is not true," al-Jamri told CNN last month.
+"Al-Wasat newspaper has been charged with fabricating news knowingly and with the aim of spreading some sort of discord and unrest amongst the population, which is not true," al-Jamri told CNN.